-High-bandwidth Digital Content Protection (HDCP) is a form of digital copy protection that was developed by Intel to help prevent piracy.
+High-bandwidth Digital Content Protection (HDCP) is a form of digital copy protection developed by Intel to help prevent piracy.
 As I’m writing this, the current standard for HDCP is HDCP 2.2.

 The important thing to remember about HDCP is that if one device in your system uses it, then every link in your system has to be compliant with that standard.

 This is an especially big deal for those of you using the Amazon Fire TV.
-You’re going to need to be careful of what devices you hook up to it, otherwise they just won’t work.
+You’re going to need to be careful about which devices you hook up to it, otherwise they just won’t work.

 In a nutshell, HDR affects the contrast levels of the picture to get a better balance between light and dark.
-You don’t just get an enhanced contrast level like you would if you just jack up the settings on your TV.
-You get multiple levels of contrast which reveals a whole new level of detail in the images.
+You don’t get just an enhanced contrast level like you would if you simply jack up the settings on your TV—you get multiple levels of contrast, which reveals a whole new level of detail in the images.

 One of the most overlooked things on the spec sheet is how many frames per second the device can run 4K video.

-Remember how jerky the motion was.
-You could tell that the film was just still images hobbled together to give the illusion of movement, but they still had a long way to go.
+Remember how jerky the motion was?
+You could tell the film was made up of still images hobbled together to give the illusion of movement, but they had a long way to go.
 They were shot at anywhere between 12 to 40 frames per second.

-When you see that many devices will display 60 4K frames per second, those old movies sound pitiful.
+When you see that many devices will display 60 4K frames per second, those old movies seem pitiful.
 But are they really?

-Basically if you’re going to be specifically looking for the minute details in the image, the higher the frame rate, the better.
-Think about those cool nature videos or tourist videos for planning your next vacation.
-If you’re watching a movie, you’re able to get by with a lower frame rate, as long as we can still see it as fluid motion.
+Basically, if you’re going to be looking for the minute details in the image, the higher the frame rate, the better.
+Think about those cool nature or tourist videos for planning your next vacation.
+If you’re watching a movie, you’re able to get by with a lower frame rate as long as you can still see it as fluid motion.

-They call it a home theatre for a reason.
+They call it a home theater for a reason.

 Imagine if you went to the movies and sitting next to that huge screen was a pair of little bookshelf speakers.
 I’m going to bet that even Rogue One would be a disappointment.

-I’m just going to come out and say it.
-Any self-respecting person should have at least a soundbar hooked up to their streaming device and TV.
-If you want to go all-out and get a home theatre receiver, tower speakers or in-wall speakers then go for it.
+I’m just going to come out and say it: Any self-respecting person should have at least a soundbar hooked up to their streaming device and TV.
+If you want to go all out and get a home theater receiver, tower speakers, or in-wall speakers, then go for it.

 But a soundbar and subwoofer are the bare minimum.

-Think about it this way: almost every major TV manufacturer also makes home theatre speakers.
+Think about it this way: Almost every major TV manufacturer also makes home theater speakers.
 Why?
-Because it’s an easy way to get that movie theatre experience in your living room.
+Because it’s an easy way to get that movie theater experience right in your living room.

 Yes, but I’ll be the first to admit that 4K streaming content is pretty limited.

-That’s because content providers, you know, the television stations and producers, experienced the same sticker shock that consumers did when the industry tried to roll out the 4K standard.
+That’s because content providers—you know, the television stations and producers—experienced the same sticker shock consumers did when the industry tried to roll out the 4K standard.

 “But we just upgraded everything to HD a few years ago…”

 Still, some of the best streaming services will have 4K content available—usually at a premium.
-Here are some of my favourites:
+Here are some of my favorites:

 If you’re a fan of Netflix‘s original content, you’ll want to get the upgraded subscription that enables 4K streaming.
-Most of their shows are shot in 4K HDR, so you’ll be able to binge watch Daredevil and Luke Cage in all their glory.
+Most of their shows are shot in 4K HDR, so you’ll be able to binge-watch Casa de Papel and The WItcher in all their glory.

-A side benefit is of Netflix’s 4K subscription level is that it also lets you stream content simultaneously to 4 devices.
+A side benefit of Netflix’s 4K subscription level is that it also lets you stream content simultaneously to four devices.

-One of the first things I binge watched when I got my new 4K HDR Sony television is The Grand Tour on Amazon Prime Video.
+One of the first things I binge-watched when I got my new 4K HDR Sony television was The Grand Tour on Amazon Prime Video.
 There’s nothing quite like million-dollar cars in stunning detail.